DioxusLabs/dioxus/docs/guide/src/en/interactivity/router.md

 ## More reading

-This page is just meant to be a very brief overview of the router to show you that there's a powerful solution already built for a very common problem.
-For more information about the router, definitely check out its book or check out some of the examples.
+This page is just a very brief overview of the router.
+For more information, check out [the router book](https://dioxuslabs.com/router/guide/) or some of [the router examples](https://github.com/DioxusLabs/dioxus/blob/master/examples/router.rs).

-The router has its own documentation!
-[Available here](https://dioxuslabs.com/router/guide/).